patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## It's coming a "classroom near you"

-TODO(PM) "Good Thing"
-Note also that Scratch at this moment on the way to being taught in the UK in primary and secondary schools - that's years 3-8!.
+Good Thing @@@@: “This Thing is Happening”" Note also that Scratch at this moment on the way to being taught in the UK in primary and secondary schools - that's years 3-8!.
 See the announcement here: https://www.gov.uk/government/news/harmful-ict-curriculum-set-to-be-dropped-to-make-way-for-rigorous-computer-science

 ## The Scratch Heritage

-TODO(PM) "Good Thing"
 The Scratch environment is inspired by the work of Seymour Papert http://www.papert.org/ epitomised in the book Mindstorms  http://www.goodreads.com/book/show/703532.Mindstorms
+Listing the whole corpus of the whole back story is a massive endeavour for a brief story, so this is going to be left for the interested reader.

 ## Some Examples